 *I will hopefully be working on a nut-free truffle recipe soon for people with nut allergies.
-I am also planning to post a recipe video of this one soon on my instagram page (already filmed- just need to edit it).
+Recipe video is below.
 I am very much a visual learner- so I am enjoying making these recipe videos lately.
 I hope you all are enjoying them too!

 1 cup raw almonds